Riordan Mansion a 1904 Historic Home and Museum Flagstaff Arizona

 The notable architect Charles Whittlesey was working on the El Tovar Hotel at the Grand Canyon, and became acquainted with the Riordans when he was purchasing materials for the construction of the hotel.
 The Riordans liked Whittlesey's Arts and Crafts design of the El Tovar and suggested that he design a duplex style home that would have a large room that would join the two halves of the home and function as a gathering place for games and visiting.
 The resulting home is two perfect halves for the two brothers and their families that are joined by a room that very much resembles the Rendevous Room at the El Tovar.

 The west wing was the home of Michael and Elizabeth and their five children, while the east wing was the home of Timothy, his wife Caroline and their two daughters.
 The dining room in the east wing is oval shaped and the dining room in the west wing is a rectangle.
 The dining rooms on both sides have beautiful wooden paneling.
 At the time of construction, and in the years that the Riordan family occupied the house it was named Kinlichi or Red House in Navajo.
+The construction cost was about $90,000.

 Guests to the home included family, friends and business acquaintances and Native visitors from Hopi and the Navajo.
 The famous included actor Andy Devine, President Teddy Roosevelt, Buffalo Bill Cody, and the Grand Canyon Explorer John Wesley Powell..

-This brings me to a personal Riordan story which I treasure, and that is, one of the Riordan granddaughters (Mary) lives in Sedona, and I had the pleasure of meeting her at our historical society here.
+This brings me to a personal Riordan story which I treasure, and that is, one of the Riordan granddaughters (Mary) lived in Sedona, and I had the pleasure of meeting her at our historical society here.
 Someone had told me who she was and when I got a chance to speak to her about how much I enjoyed visited the Riordan Mansion, she gave me an ear full.
-She started with, "It's not a mansion, and never was a mansion, it's my grandparents home."
+She started with, "It's not a mansion, and it never was a mansion, it's my grandparents home."
 She also told me that she hated the docent guided tours given there, because they never pointed out the "right" things.
 I asked her what she meant.
 She said that visitors made way too much over the Stickley furniture and the Steinway piano and the art glass.
 She reasoned that these were mail order things that had been sent out on the train.
 She gave me a rare glimpse of how much her grandparents had enjoyed visiting the Hopi Pueblos and how much they had valued collecting Native American art.
 I confessed that I had not noticed it in the home.
 On my next visit, sure enough, there are some wonderful Native American baskets and pottery.

 There are way too many beautiful features and items in the home to describe them in this Hub, but one of the most surprising things about the home is that they are not period appropriate furnishings, they all belonged to the Riordans.
 When I view their hats, Caroline's wedding dress, their golf clubs and their kitchen utensils, I can almost expect the Riordans to return to their home at any moment.